stp249lbn683pcw/just-puttering/readme.txt

 token.
 Since a new refresh token is only required every 3 months and using the TD Ameritrade’s Web pages to obtain a new refresh token requires logging into a TD Ameritrade account to obtain a new authorization code, I thought it was safer from a security standpoint to just use TD Ameritrade’s Web pages.
 This is a little tedious since the authorization code that is returned by one Web page has to the
-URL decoded and then entered into another Web page (I use a small Visual Basic.Net program to do the URL decode).
+URL decoded and then entered into another Web page (I use a small Visual Basic.Net program to do the URL decode; this is just s2 = Uri.UnescapeDataString(s1)).
 I saved the refresh token and consumer key in separate text files for use by the program.

 In the program, the button labelled “Get Access Token” calls a subroutine that obtains a new access token for the TD Ameritrade API.
 The subroutine reads the consumer key and refresh token from separate text input files and stores the returned access token in a